blender/blender/doc/python_api/rst/bge.types.rst

       :type: :class:`KX_PolygonMaterial` or :class:`KX_BlenderMaterial`

-   .. attribute:: texture
+   .. attribute:: texture_name

       The texture name of the polygon.

       :type: string

-   .. attribute:: matid
+   .. attribute:: material_id

       The material index of the polygon, use this to retrieve vertex proxy from mesh proxy.